guusj/books/Warbreaker_BrandonSanderson.md

 Vasher found her practicing again.
 He hovered outside the window, lowered down from the roof via an Awakened rope which gripped him about the waist.
 Inside, Vivenna repeatedly Awakened a strip of cloth, unaware of Vasher.
 She Commanded the cloth to wiggle across the room, wrap around a cup, then bring that cup back without spilling.
 _She’s learning so quickly_, he thought.
 The Commands themselves were simple to say, but providing the right mental impulse was difficult.
 It was like learning to control a second body.
 Vivenna was quick.
 Yes, she had a lot of Breath.
 That made it easier, but true Instinctive Awakening—the ability to Awaken objects without training or practice—was a gift granted only by the Sixth Heightening.
 That was one step beyond even what Returned had, with their single deific Breath.
 Vivenna was far from that stage.
 She learned faster than she should have, even if he knew she was frustrated by how often she got things wrong.
 Even as he watched, she made a mistake.
 The cloth wiggled across the room, but climbed into the cup instead of wrapping around it.
-It shook, making the cup fall over, then the rope finally returned, leaving a soggy trail.
+It shook, making the cup fall over, then the cloth finally returned, leaving a soggy trail.
 Vivenna cursed and walked over to refill the cup.
 She never noticed Vasher hanging just outside.
 He wasn’t surprised—he was currently a Drab, his excess Breath stored in his shirt.
 She replaced the cup, and he pulled himself up as she walked back.
 Of course, the mechanics of how he moved about with the ropes were far more complicated than they seemed.
 His Command incorporated making the rope respond to taps of his finger along its length.
 Awakening was different from creating a Lifeless—Lifeless had brains and could interpret Commands and requests.
 The rope had none of that; it could only act on its original instructions.
 With a few taps, he lowered himself again, Vivenna faced away from him as she picked up another colored swatch to use as fuel when she Awakened her cup-fetching ribbon.
 _I like her_, Nightblood said. _I’m glad we didn’t kill her._